*To book an appointment at a medical laboratory please visit Medical Lab Locations.

 Ensuring the health and safety of our patients and staff is our top priority and we are committed to providing a safe environment for everyone.

 To help you prepare and to ensure you have the best experience possible, please review the information below and follow the steps before, during and after your visit to an Island Health outpatient laboratory.

 In accordance with Ministry of Health policy, masks must be worn by all persons visiting a health-care facility, including hospitals, health centres, physician’s offices and outpatient clinics.
 Island Health has also taken steps within our facilities to reduce the risk of transmission with physical barriers and signs to encourage those to respect personal space.
 Please help prevent the spread of COVID-19 by wearing a face mask or covering when visiting an Island Health facility.

 • We are screening everyone who comes in for laboratory testing.

 • Before entering the waiting area, all visitors will be asked to answer a series of questions related to COVID-19.

-• We will be limiting the number of people in the waiting room to ensure appropriate physical distancing can be maintained.
+• We will be limiting the number of people in the waiting room to ensure respectful personal space.

 • Patients who are assessed as having no symptoms or risk of illness will be able to enter the waiting area, when there is space.